khoannh/khoannh/README.md

 🎓 I'm a software engineering student at FPT University in Vietnam
 🎯 I spend most of my time learning and studying Java
 🎨 I love programming and football
+💡 "All roads lead to Rome" — my mindset in learning and growing every day.

 ---